jieyima/Cryptocurrency_Investment_Analysis_and_Modeling/README.md

 ### 2. Heatmap

-Below is a correlation heatmap among 8 cryptocurrencies.
-One of the interesting findings is that all of them have a high correlation (higher than 0.75), and Litcoin and Monero have the highest correlation with all other cryptocurrencies.
-This phenomenon indicates that if the stocks of Bitcoin, Ethereum pick up drastically, it is highly likely that Litcoin/Bitcoin Cash/Zcash will experience a similar boost as its fee-driven income picks up and positive earnings reports encourage investors.
+Below is a correlation heatmap between eight most popular cryptocurrencies.
+One of the interesting findings is that all of them have a **highly positive correlation coefficience** (≥0.75).
+Monero has the highest correlation coefficient of more than 0.85 with other cryptocurrencies, indicating all the cryptocurrencies  generally move in the same direction together along with the market.

+If the stocks of Bitcoin or Ethereum pick up drastically, it is highly likely that Litcoin/Bitcoin Cash/Zcash will experience a similar boost as its fee-driven income picks up and positive earnings reports encourage investors.

 [Source: How does correlation affect the stock market?|Investopedia](https://www.investopedia.com/ask/answers/021716/how-does-correlation-affect-stock-market.asp#ixzz59EdIHIh9)

 ![heatmap](https://user-images.githubusercontent.com/31974451/37195336-3f9ac86a-2327-11e8-8a67-09031834d063.png)

+** Investment Advice:** To be able to build a diversified portfolio, investors are **not** advised to put all their money into cryptocurrencies market, rather they should diversified their assets into stock market, mutual funds and bank savings.

+The principal is that including negatively correlated assets in a portfolio allows individuals to reduce the overall risk while still allowing for a positive return.

 ### 3. 30-days Bitcoin Price Prediction

 ![bitcoin prediction](https://user-images.githubusercontent.com/31974451/37195307-20924fce-2327-11e8-9027-98f854448a93.png)

+** Investment Advice:**
+Our 30-days forecast of bitcion price begins from Feb 25 2018, during which the predicted price is still volatile.
+Downward trending follows a short-term increasing momentum.
+Investors need to be cautious with the drastic price fluctuation as the price has already gone very high to a point of nearly $1,9000. **A short-term put option** and **a long-term call option** could be the potential preference of investors.